Sirivennela

 The film won five Nandi Awards.
 The film was screened at the Asia Pacific Film Festival, the International Film Festival of India, the Moscow Film Festival and the AISFM Film Festival.
 The film was shot in Jaipur and Kerala.
 The film has Hariprasad Chaurasia's flute rendering and a cameo of drummer Sivamani.
 The film was dubbed in Tamil as Raaga Devathai.
 Lyricist Seetharama Sastry derived his stage name Sirivennela from this film.

 Plot

-Hari Prasad (Sarvadaman Banerjee), a blind flutist lives along with his younger sister in a village near Jaipur, which was also a tourist attraction.
-Though he lacks knowledge of classical music, he plays flute beautifully and makes a living by playing it to tourists.
-One day, guide Jyothirmai (Moon Moon Sen) comes there along with a bunch of tourists and listens to his flute.
-She understands his talent and helps him understand nature and to become a famous flutist.
+Hari Prasad (Sarvadaman Banerjee), a blind flutist lives along with his younger sister Samyuktha "Samyu", in a village near Jaipur, which is also a tourist attraction.
+Though he lacks knowledge of classical music, he plays the flute melodiously.
+He makes a living by playing it for the tourists.
+One day, guide Jyothirmai (Moon Moon Sen) comes along with a bunch of tourists and listens to his flute.
+She understands his talent and helps him understand nature and to become a famous flautist.
 Years pass and Hari Prasad becomes Pandit Hari Prasad.
-Unknown to her, Hari Prasad admires her very much and dedicates all his albums to her.
-Meanwhile, a mute painter Subhashini (Suhasini) who meets him in his village, falls for him.
+Unknown to Jyothirmai, Hari Prasad admires her very much and dedicates all his albums to her.
+Meanwhile, a mute painter Subhashini (Suhasini) meets him in his village and falls for him.